MARIE SKŁODOWSKA-CURIE ACTIONS - Call: HORIZON-MSCA-2022-DN-01-01

 A doctoral network funded by Marie Skłodowska-Curie Actions (MSCA) which is a part of Horizon Europe, the MSCA are the European Union’s flagship funding programme for doctoral education and postdoctoral training of researchers.

 In the EU, there is a lack of training opportunities in applied topics of forensic science at postgraduate level, such as the qualitative and quantitative analysis of specifically such non-human biological traces.
 While many EU countries have forensic laboratories that also such traces, a much broader, integrated knowledge base is needed, built on close cooperation between basic research in academia and analysis and application in casework by forensic specialists.
-NATURAL TRACES aims to optimise the procedures for taking and analysing non-human traces in order to meet the ever-increasing demands for identifying suspects and victims and to link traces to different places, times or courses of action.
-The results based on this need a statistical robustness that will also hold up in the

 The proposal aims for 11 PhD students with a background in life sciences.
 They will build their knowledge and experience in practical forensics in training schools provided by academic, non-academic partners, and police academies or laboratories.
 The training embeds biological evidence in a Bayesian framework, making it universally comparable with all other forms of evidence, by applying novel probabilistic approaches to extract forensic useful information from metadata.
 It is truly cross-sectoral, with secondments at end-users of the training (e.g. police forces) and joint supervision by PIs from different countries.